deeplearning4j/deeplearning4j-docs/android.md

 <p>In this tutorial, you saw how easy it is to create and train a neural network using the Deeplearning4J library in an Android Studio project.
 I’d like to warn you, however, that training a neural network on a low-powered, battery operated device might not always be a good idea.</p>

+<p>A second example DL4J Android Application can be found <a href="https://deeplearning4j.org/android-DL4JIrisClassifierDemo" target="_blank" rel="nofollow">here.</a> This example trains a neural network on the device using Anderson’s iris data set for iris flower type classification.
+The application includes user input for the measurements and returns the probability that these measurements belong to one of three iris types (Iris serosa, Iris versicolor, and Iris virginica).</p>

+<p></p>

 <p>This was originally posted at <a href="http://progur.com/2017/01/how-to-use-deeplearning4j-on-android.html" target="_blank" rel="nofollow">Progur</a> by Ashraff Hathibelagal.